-Jeffrey Fiedler has previously served on the Commission and is currently the National Strategic Retail Department Director for United Food and Commercial Workers International Union.
+Commissioner Fiedler was reappointed to the Commission by House Democratic Leader Nancy Pelosi for a term expiring December 31, 2020.
+He is the Retail Director for United Food and Commercial Workers International Union.
 Before that he was Assistant to the General President, and Director, Special Projects and Initiatives, for the International Union of Operating Engineers.
 Previously, he was President of Research Associates of America (RAA) and the elected president of the Food and Allied Service Trades Department, AFL–CIO (‘‘FAST’’).
 This constitutional department of the AFL–CIO represented ten unions with a membership of 3.5 million in the United States and Canada.
-The focus of RAA, like FAST before it, was organizing and bargaining research for workers and their unions
+The focus of RAA, like FAST before it, was organizing and bargaining research for workers and their unions.

 He served as a member of the AFL–CIO Executive Council committees on International Affairs, Immigration, Organizing, and Strategic Approaches.
 He also served on the board of directors of the Consumer Federation of America and is a member of the Council on Foreign Relations.
 In 1992, Mr. Fiedler co-founded the Laogai Research Foundation (LRF), an organization devoted to studying the forced labor camp system in China.
 When the foundation’s Executive Director, Harry Wu, was detained in China in 1995, Mr. Fiedler coordinated the campaign to win his release.
 He no longer serves as director of the LRF.